Marie Victoire de Noailles: Widowhood

 The comte de Toulouse died on 1 December 1737.
 In 1744, Marie Victoire helped to arrange the marriage of her son.
 The chosen bride was an Italian princess, Marie Thérèse Félicité d'Este, who was also a descendant of Madame de Montespan.
 The bride was the granddaughter of Françoise-Marie de Bourbon, sister of the comte de Toulouse, who had married the duc d'Orléans, Régent of France during the minority of King Louis XV.

 Marie Victoire had a very good relationship with the young Louis XV, who was her son's godfather.
 According to Nancy Mitford's book on Madame de Pompadour, she was the only woman who was allowed to see the young king without an official appointment.
 She also had access to all of his private papers of state.
 After his mother died when he was only two years old, Marie Victoire became the nearest female family member to the motherless child.

 On 30 September 1766, Marie Victoire died at the Hôtel de Toulouse, the Parisian townhouse bought by her husband in 1713.
 She was buried beside her husband in the family crypt at the 10th-century Saint-Lubin church of the then village of Rambouillet.
 In November 1783, after having sold the Château de Rambouillet and its vast domain to King Louis XVI, her son, the duc de Penthièvre, transferred her remains, together with those of her husband, and those of his wife and their deceased children, to the Collégiale de Saint-Etienne de Dreux.

 Descendants

 Marie Victoire is a direct ancestor of the modern House of Orléans through her granddaughter, Louise Marie Adélaïde de Bourbon, the wife of Philippe Égalité, who was the mother of Louis-Philippe I, King of the French.
-Through the House of Orléans, she is also an ancestor of the modern Belgian, Brazilian, Bulgarian royal families.
+Through the House of Orléans, she is also an ancestor of the modern Belgian royal family, as well as the now defunct Brazilian and Bulgarian royal families.